MATRIX Neurological has partnered up with GoRaise. It’s now easier than ever before for our members and other supporters to join us in fundraising.

 • Like our Facebook page

-• Advertise us on your website
+• Advertise or promote us on your website

 "Families and professionals spend time focusing on the negative aspects of ABI.
 Families need to be properly supported as 'resilience' is key to delivering successful outcomes for children and young people."